lauwong/aspect-gazelle/README.md

 See [language/js](./language/js).

-### Starlark Extensions
+### Aspect Extensions

-The [language/host](./language/host) package provides a Gazelle `Language` implementation enabling the use Starlark extensions for BUILD generation.
+The [language/orion](./language/orion) package provides a Gazelle `Language` implementation enabling Aspect Extension Language (AXL, a Starlark dialect) for writing extensions

 ## Gazelle Enhancements

-Orion provides a variety of enhancements to Gazelle.
+We provide a variety of enhancements to Gazelle.

-The [Orion runner](./runner) enables these enhancements automatically, otherwise manual setup (including patching Gazelle) is required.
+The [runner](./runner) enables these enhancements automatically, otherwise manual setup (including patching Gazelle) is required.

 ### Gitignore